MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 Yap!
 Yap!
 Woof!
 ```
 You'll notice that `greeting` has been refactored to `_greeting`.

-Many languages allow you to specify **private properties** which cannot be changed from outside its instance.
-This is handy for being certain that values are controlled by the methods that are in charge of their management.
+Many languages allow you to specify **private properties** which cannot be accessed by anything outside of its object.
+This is handy for making sure that their values are controlled by the methods that are in charge of their management and not directly by some outside force.

 Python doesn't give us this feature so its common practice to prefix properties that should be considered private with an underscore.
+This is why `greeting` was refactored to `_greeting`.

 Lets try working on our first classes: `Hero` and `Ability`.